SmartPracticeschool/SBSPS-Challenge-1530-Food-Availability-and-Access-Predictor---FAAP/README.md

 ![Design Process](https://github.com/SmartPracticeschool/SBSPS-Challenge-1530-Food-Availability-and-Access-Predictor---FAAP/blob/master/images/design.png)

 ## Packages
 **Pandas:** -Pandas is a software library written for the Python programming language for data manipulation and analysis.
-In particular, it offers data structures and operations for manipulating numerical tables and time series.
+In particular, it offers data structures and operations for manipulating numerical tables and time series.<br/>
-**NumPy:** -NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
+**NumPy:** -NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.<br/>
 **Scikit Learn:** -Scikit-learn is a free machine learning library for Python.
-It features various algorithms like support vector machine, random forests, and k-neighbors, and it also supports Python numerical and scientific libraries like NumPy and SciPy.
+It features various algorithms like support vector machine, random forests, and k-neighbors, and it also supports Python numerical and scientific libraries like NumPy and SciPy.<br/>
 **Dash:** -Dash is an open-source Python framework used for building analytical web applications.
-It is a powerful library that simplifies the development of data-driven applications.
+It is a powerful library that simplifies the development of data-driven applications.<br/>
 **Requests:** -Requests is a Python HTTP library, released under the Apache License 2.0.
-The goal of the project is to make HTTP requests simpler and more human-friendly.
+The goal of the project is to make HTTP requests simpler and more human-friendly.<br/>
 **Urllib:** -Urllib module is the URL handling module for python.
 It is used to fetch URLs.
-It uses the url open function and is able to fetch URLs using a variety of different protocols.
+It uses the url open function and is able to fetch URLs using a variety of different protocols.<br/>
 **Plotly:** -Plotly allows users to import, copy and paste, or stream data to be analyzed and visualized.
 For analysis and styling graphs, Plotly offers a Python sandbox, data grid, and GUI.
-Python scripts can be saved, shared, and collaboratively edited in Plotly.
+Python scripts can be saved, shared, and collaboratively edited in Plotly.<br/>
 **JSON:** -The json library can parse JSON from strings or file.
 The library parses JSON into a Python dictionary or list.
-It can also convert Python dictionaries or lists into JSON strings.
+It can also convert Python dictionaries or lists into JSON strings.<br/>

 ## Technology Stack
 * **Programming Languages: Python**